keni31998/my-first-project/README.md

 8. Key Findings

-Large companies have obvious advantages in total revenue and asset scale.
+1、Revenue and asset scale are dominated by large-cap companies like Walmart and Apple.

-Some tech companies have higher profit margins but unstable growth rates.
+2、Tech firms like Microsoft and NVIDIA maintain higher profit margins compared to retail peers.

-Market share is concentrated in a few leading firms.
+3、Market share is concentrated among a small number of industry leaders.

 9. Product Link